Here's an easy neck warmer pattern that's perfect for anyone who wants a simple quick knitting project. And it's great

 whipped up a couple of these one night when it was bitterly cold outside.
 I use one as a neckwarmer and one as a knitted headband

 I didn't really want to make a full length scarf or anything like that.
 I just wanted to keep warm without all the extras if you know what I mean.

 I just love the simplicity and versatility of this simple and easy knitting pattern.
-I hope you do too.
-Any by the way, this is also a great mens knitting pattern too.
-It's great for everyone.
+And by the way, this neck warmer pattern is great for men too.